Meitei script: Independent vowels

 In Meitei Mayek, vowels are not listed separately before the consonants, unlike in most Brahmic scripts.
-Instead, they appear within the main sequence of the script, making it structurally different from scripts like Devanagari.
+Instead, they appear within the main sequence of the script.

 Independent vowels are used only when a word starts with a vowel, just like in most Indic scripts.
 Otherwise, vowels appear as diacritics attached to consonants.

-Meitei Mayek has seven independent vowel letters, including ꯑ, which is used as a default vowel carrier, similar to अ in Devanagari:
+Meitei Mayek has seven independent vowel letters, including ꯑ, which is used as a default vowel carrier: